maxwellsdm1867/spikeTriggeredMoments/README.md

 ### Custom Functions
 - `manualRidgeRegressionCustom.m`
 - `SpikeDetection.Detector`
-- `getNaturalImagePatchFromLocation2_universal.m` ⭐ **RECOMMENDED: Use this universal function for all natural image processing**
+- `getNaturalImagePatchFromLocation_universal.m` ⭐ **RECOMMENDED: Use this universal function for all natural image processing**

-> **⚠️ Important**: For all new development, use `getNaturalImagePatchFromLocation2_universal.m`.
+> **⚠️ Important**: For all new development, use `getNaturalImagePatchFromLocation_universal.m`.
 This function provides the same interface as the original `getNaturalImagePatchFromLocation2.m` but with enhanced features, error handling, and Python compatibility.

 ## Installation